-However, as I walked through the city next days I began to discover some real stone sculptures on the corners of the houses.
-There were no crowds of people around them, only pigeons made them company.
+However, as I walked through the city the next days I began to discover some real stone sculptures on the corners of the houses.
+There were no crowds of people around them, only pigeons made them the company.
 But these saints radiated peace and reconciliation.

 I found some other symbols of faith on door knockers, above the windows or simply incorporated into the house wall.